 Our sheets, shirts, knickers and socks flap in the wind and the sun and dry without using any energy.
-Well, sometimes my arms get a little tired, and I've been known to snack after hanging about a whopping big load, but, seriously, not much actual electricity is expended getting the washing done at the Brown-Mouse House.

 We don't actually own a dryer, this is by choice, it's only inconvenient from time to time, during a prolonged rain spell for instance.
 But when that happens I whip up the racks in the spare room and leave the window open.